luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 B. AWS Systems Manager

-(X) C. AWS KMS
+**C. AWS KMS**

 D. AWS Config

-75. A company wants to manage its AWS Cloud resources through a web interface.
+## 75. A company wants to manage its AWS Cloud resources through a web interface.
 Which AWS service will meet this requirement?

-A. AWS Management Console
+**A. AWS Management Console**

 B. AWS CLI

 C. AWS SDK

 D. AWS Cloud9

-76. Which of the following are advantages of the AWS Cloud?
+## 76. Which of the following are advantages of the AWS Cloud?
 (Choose two.)

 A. Trade variable expenses for capital expenses

-B. High economies of scale
+**B. High economies of scale**

-C. Launch globally in minutes
+**C. Launch globally in minutes**

 D. Focus on managing hardware infrastructure

 E. Overprovision to ensure capacity

-77. Which AWS Cloud benefit is shown by an architecture’s ability to withstand failures with minimal downtime?
+## 77. Which AWS Cloud benefit is shown by an architecture’s ability to withstand failures with minimal downtime?

 A. Agility

 B. Elasticity

 C. Scalability

 D. High availability

-78. A developer needs to maintain a development environment infrastructure and a production environment infrastructure in a repeatable fashion.
+## 78. A developer needs to maintain a development environment infrastructure and a production environment infrastructure in a repeatable fashion.
 Which AWS service should the developer use to meet these requirements?

 A. AWS Ground Station

 B. AWS Shield

 C. AWS IoT Device Defender

 D. AWS CloudFormation

-79. Which task is the customer’s responsibility, according to the AWS shared responsibility model?
+## 79. Which task is the customer’s responsibility, according to the AWS shared responsibility model?

 A. Maintain the security of the AWS Cloud.

 B. Configure firewalls and networks.

 C. Patch the operating system of Amazon RDS instances.

 D. Implement physical and environmental controls.

-80. Which AWS service helps deliver highly available applications with fast failover for multi-Region and Multi-AZ architectures?
+## 80. Which AWS service helps deliver highly available applications with fast failover for multi-Region and Multi-AZ architectures?

 A. AWS WAF

 B. AWS Global Accelerator

 C. AWS Shield

 D. AWS Direct Connect

-81. A company has a set of ecommerce applications.
+## 81. A company has a set of ecommerce applications.
 The applications need to be able to send messages to each other.
 Which AWS service meets this requirement?

 A. AWS Auto Scaling

 B. Elastic Load Balancing

-(X) C. Amazon Simple Queue Service (Amazon SQS)
+**C. Amazon Simple Queue Service (Amazon SQS)**

 D. Amazon Kinesis Data Streams

 82. What are the benefits of consolidated billing for AWS Cloud services?
 (Choose two.)